edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 #### creating and running the image

-The image can now be created with the following command : `docker build -t res/ajax_playground .` We can now run it `docker run -d  res/ajax_playground` *(after killing the thest conainer from before)* and if all the required containers are running with the correct `IP` addresses, we shoul have a wonderfull result :
+The image can now be created with the following command : `docker build -t res/ajax_playground .` We can now run it `docker run -d  res/ajax_playground` *(after killing the test container from before)* and if all the required containers are running with the correct `IP` addresses, we should have a wonderful result :

 <figure class="image">
   <img src="pictures\step4\job-list-in-browswer.png" alt="Working AJAX">
   <figcaption>URL : http://demo.res.ch:8080/</figcaption>
 </figure>

-You can see in the developper par three ajax calls.
+You can see in the developer par three Ajax calls.

 ## Step 5: Dynamic reverse proxy configuration